EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 ## Cipher Suites

-Cipher suite number 0 (AES-CCM-16-64-128, HMAC 256/256, X25519, EdDSA, Ed25519) is mandatory to implement.
+Cipher suite number 0 (AES-CCM-16-64-128, HMAC 256/256, X25519, EdDSA, Ed25519, AES-CCM-16-64-128, HMAC 256/256) is mandatory to implement.
 Implementations only need to implement the algorithms needed for their supported methods.
 For many constrained IoT devices it is problematic to support more than one cipher suites, so some deployments with P-256 may not support the mandatory cipher suite.
 This is not a problem for local deployments.

 The HMAC algorithm HMAC 256/64 (HMAC w/ SHA-256 truncated to 64 bits) SHALL NOT be supported for use in EDHOC.